agdturner/ccg-v3d/README.md

 ## Description
 A three-dimensional ([3D](https://en.wikipedia.org/wiki/Euclidean_space)) [Euclidean geometry](https://en.wikipedia.org/wiki/Euclidean_geometry)  Java library (that is modularised and based on [openJDK 17](https://openjdk.java.net/projects/jdk/17/).
 The only other dependency is [ccg-math](https://github.com/agdturner/ccg-math) - a stand alone modularised mathematics library.

 Point positions in space are defined using 3D [cartesian](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) coordinates with [orthogonal](https://en.wikipedia.org/wiki/Orthogonality) X, Y and Z axes that meet at the origin - a point <x,y,z> where x=y=z=0.
-Coordinates are either stored as [Math_BigRational](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRational.java) numbers - a subset of [rational numbers](https://en.wikipedia.org/wiki/Rational_number), or [Math_BigRationalSqrt](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRationalSqrt.java) - that also allowing for square roots (calculated to a given [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) precision (OOM) as required).
+Coordinates are either stored as [Math_BigRational](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRational.java) numbers - a subset of [rational numbers](https://en.wikipedia.org/wiki/Rational_number), or [Math_BigRationalSqrt](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRationalSqrt.java) - that also allowing for square roots (calculated to a given [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) (OOM) precision as required).
 The coordinate system is "right handed", so if X increases to the right of this page, Y increases towards the top of this page, then Z increases out from the page, (see [Orientation](https://en.wikipedia.org/wiki/Orientation_(vector_space)) for details of handedness and the [note on the choice of right over left handedness](#handedness).
-This library originally began developement with a view to supporting 3D Geography and Earth Science applications, but it may support a range of other uses too.
+This library originally began developement with a view to supporting 3D Geography and Earth Science applications, but it may support other scientific and non-scientific aplications.
 Notes about the [origin](#origin), and [geography](#geography) are also provided below.

-There are more light weight geometries suited to applications involving rendering moving objects in real time, and heavier geometries for applications requiring extremely accurate calculations of distances and intersection.

 ## Latest versioned releases
 ```